-To change the oil on an inboard boat motor, you will need to locate the oil drain plug and unscrew it.
+To change the oil on an inboard boat motor, locate the oil drain plug and unscrew it.
 Then, use a pump to remove the old oil from the reservoir.
-Once the old oil is removed, screw the drain plug back in and add new oil to the reservoir.
+Once the old oil is removed, screw the drain plug back in and refill the reservoir with new oil.

 - Assuming you have the appropriate tools and materials: 1